vintage call books

 WARNING…Peanut allergy notice…users of this site should be aware I was eating peanuts while preparing part OR all of this site.
 This site contains NO MSG or Gluten however certain phrases have been proven to cause cancer in California.
 I do use laboratory animals in the production of this site most which can be heard on-air talking to me.
 I am not liable for any damages consequential or otherwise other than the intended use of this site, which is considered to be mostly unusable.
-I am restricted by law not discriminating regarding Sex, Race, Weight, Height, Sexual Orientation , First Name, Last Name, Religion, Type and Brand of Radio, Education, Type of Antenna, IQ, Politics, Transgender, Transvestite, Transsexual, Trans Am, Trans something., All complaints and warranty claims must be registered and directed to me via Morse Code within and during the Chinese New Year period 2
+Do not use this site if you are allergic to it.
+This site can present a choking hazard in people with IQ's under 40.
+I am restricted by law not discriminating regarding Sex, Race, Weight, Height, Sexual Orientation , First Name, Last Name, Religion, Type and Brand of Radio, Education, Type of Antenna, IQ, Politics, Transgender, Transvestite, Transsexual, Trans Am, Trans something., I am a equal opportunity offender.
+Some people have reported sleep walking while or after using this site, other problems can include, twitching which can become worse from longer exposure, a increased desire to cry, reports of ON-AIR stuttering have occurred, as has reports of a general lowering of I.Q.'s.
+All complaints and warranty claims must be registered and directed to me via Morse Code within and during the Chinese New Year period 2

 I have had a fascination with Aladdin mantel lamps since I was a young boy.
 I can remember the “coal oil” Aladdin standing by in case of a power outage in our rural home in southern Indiana in the mid 1950’s.
 My parents grew up without electricity and this was their only form of light a night, winter time the nights were long and the added feature of putting out around 5000 BTU was a welcome asset.
 This lamp was only made one year, 1930/31 and it is completely original, including the Aladdin Whip-O-Lite shade.
 This would have been a more costly lamp and having one would have been a envy, remember the depression in going on, kerosone is 3 cents a gallon but most rural folks can't afford it.
 It is a completely natural draft kerosene lamp and is equal to a 65 watt bulb.
 Look closely you will see a second sought after Aladdin in the background, orange Aladdin vase lamp also original.
 I like to burn these on a cold winter night also with the fire place.
 What a great time!
 Drop me a line if you have in interest in this, I do belong to Knights of Aladdin.
 I hope you can enjoy this as much as I do.